romses/Datenzwerg/docs/index.en.md

 2023-07-08
 : Another joint tinkering session takes place.
 Another 8 mainboards are built.
 The Datenzwerg army is growing!

+2023-07-23
+: The basic infrastructure went live.
+Sensors started to report to the official servers.

 2023-08-15 - 2023-08-19
 : Planned Datenzwerg deployment at [CCCamp23](https://events.ccc.de/camp/2023/infos/).

 [^1]: "Write me a text for a website that gives an overview of the "Datenzwerg".
 The Datenzwerg is a garden gnome that collects environmental data, and makes it publicly available.
 The Datenzwerg will be presented at the Chaos Communication Camp."